-Compaction, thatch and soil incompatibility are often the real causes of turf failure blamed on poor irrigation practices, diseases, insects or inadequate fertilization.
+Compaction, thatch, and soil incompatibility are often the real causes of turf failure blamed on poor irrigation practices, diseases, insects, or inadequate fertilization.
 There is enough evidence to support the use of aerators by sports turf managers to prevent and break up soil barriers.

 The earliest documentation of aeration is in a book titled Making A Lawn, written in 1912 by L.J.
 Doogue of the Boston Parks Department.
 Doogue recognized the need to work fertilizer into compacted soils.
-He writes.
-"Take a round stick about one inch in diameter and three feet long and sharpen one end.
+He writes, "Take a round stick about one inch in diameter and three feet long and sharpen one end.
 At frequent intervals, drive the stick to a depth of two feet about the grounds.
 Make many such holes, and into these ram a mixture of finely-powdered manure, hardwood ashes and bone meal.
-In mat.
-Unique tines hug the turf at 6-8mph.
-Never needs maintenance.
-Rolls up for easy storage.
-4 to 42 ft. widths.
-We guarantee your satisfaction.
+In a short time the good effects of this treatment will manifest themselves and during subsequent seasons the treatment can be extended to parts not touched before.
+It practically means that the land will be as thoroughly renovated as if it had been plowed and harrowed."